geonet-myanmar/myanmar-township-population/README.md

 ## Citation

-If you use this analysis, please cite:
+If you use this analysis or the associated scripts in your research or projects, please cite this repository:

-> OpenCode (2026).
-Myanmar Township Population Aggregation & Density Analysis.
-GitHub repository.
+> Myanmar Township Population Aggregation & Density Analysis.
+GitHub repository: https://github.com/geonet-myanmar/myanmar-township-population.
+> Population Data: Kontur.
+(2023).
+Kontur Population Myanmar (Version: 2023-11-01).
+This high-resolution population dataset is provided in a 400m hexagonal grid format.
+> Township Boundaries: Myanmar Information Management Unit (MIMU).
+Myanmar Township Boundaries (Admin3).
+These geometries serve as the primary administrative units for the population aggregation.